-Change the menu entry text using a .txt file (+ add hotkeys)
+Change the payload menu entry menu text using a .txt file (+ add hotkeys)

-You can change the filename of the payload file to any name you like and use spaces in the file name.
+Then you can change the filename of the payload file to any name you like and use spaces in the file name for most types of payload (except VHD/WIM files or WinBuilder-based WinPE ISO files).

-You can suppress all the filename extensions from being shown in the menu, if you set EXTOFF=1 in the MyE2B.cfg file.
+You can suppress all the filename extensions from being shown in the menu, if you set EXTOFF=1 in the MyE2B.cfg file (default) or display the full file name using set EXTOFF= in your MyE2B.cfg file.

 For simple linux ISOs and some other types of files, you can simply rename the ISO file to include whatever text you like.

-Note: The .iso64 extension just ensures that E2B will not list it on 32-bit systems.
+Note: The .iso64 file extension ensures that E2B will not list ithe ISO file in the E2B menu on 32-bit systems.

-The .txt file must have exactly the same filename as the payload file.
+The .txt file must have exactly the same filename as the payload file (not case-sensitive).

 Make a .txt file by dragging-and-dropping the payload file onto the \_ISO\TXT_Maker.exe utility (see below).